orel0007/smarti-project-crud/README.md

 ##### Run instructions
 - Go  master branch and  download laravel-api-backend folder and crud-front, open terminal in both folders
 - In laravel-api-backend termianl insert coomand: "php artisan serve"
-- crud-front termianl insert coomand: "ng serve"
+- In crud-front termianl insert coomand: "ng serve"
--Go the internet and insert "http://localhost:4200/" url
+- On website insert "http://localhost:4200/" url
 - You can see all products list on the server, add new products, update and delete